OmarBedawi/my_first_e-store/README.md

     red for error, green for success, blue for information and yellow for warning.
 * #### Responsive Basket
     * The basket won't allow users to checkout if their basket is empty.
-    * If the basket is empty it offers a link back to the shop.
+    * If the basket is empty it offers a link back to the shopping area.
 * #### Responsive Fixed Navbar
-  * Includes dropdown links to the different categories of e-Books and account pages.
+  * Includes dropdown links to the different categories of e-Books, e-Book readers and account pages.
   * Logo text disappears on smaller screens, key elements (basket and account dropdown) remain as icons, while less essential links are stored in the mobile dropdown.
 * #### Simple Footer